KonnorKooi/slide-agent/README.md

 An AI-powered presentation script generator that transforms Google Slides presentations into natural, flowing narration scripts.
 Built with modern TypeScript frameworks and real-time streaming capabilities.

+**Project Origin**: This project was inspired by an AI agents book I picked up after attending CascadiaJS 2026.
+The conference provided incredible insights into client-side AI, frontend/AI best practices, and the latest tools from the people building them.
+The welcoming Pacific Northwest dev community and their knowledge sharing motivated me to explore practical AI agent implementations using mastra.

 ![alt text](image.png)

 ## How It Works